-You’re probably wondering if more sex means faster pregnancy, shouldn’t we be doing it as often as possible?
+You’re probably wondering if more frequent sex means faster pregnancy, shouldn’t we be doing it as often as possible?
 At this point though, the science isn’t totally conclusive about how often you should be having sex.
 When you’re having sex seems to be far more important than how often you’re doing the deed.

-A study published in the New England Journal of Medicine found that nearly all of the pregnancies within their study sample were attributed to sex that ocurred during the fertile window.
+A study published in the New England Journal of Medicine found that nearly all of the pregnancies within their study sample were attributed to sex that occurred during the fertile window.
 The frequency of intercourse did not make a significant difference.

 Does sex position matter?